Vampire folklore by region: Europe

+Armenia

+In Armenian mythology, the most prominent vampire is the dakhanavar.

+The dakhanavar (դախանավար) is a vampire in Armenian folklore who protected the valley from intruders, first reported by Baron August von Haxthausen in his mid-19th century account of Armenia and Russian Transcaucasia, the book Transcaucasia: Sketches of the Nations and Races Between the Black Sea and the Caspian.
+The Dakhanavar follows travelers until they stop for a rest, stalking their every move.
+When they finally stop, the vampire attacks them in their sleep, typically going for their feet.
+The local legend would often attack travelers in the night, sucking blood from their feet.
+In one legend, he was outsmarted by two men who had already heard of the vampire's habits and slept with their feet under the other's head.
+The vampire, thinking that they were one being with two heads and no feet, ran from the valley and was never heard from again.
+In line with common vampire folklore, Jonathan Maberry has identified garlic as an apotropaic which can protect against the Dakhanavar.

 Albania

 There are some vampire creatures in Albanian mythology.
-They include shtriga and dhampir.
+They include shtriga, lugat and dhampir.

 Shtriga is a vampiric witch in traditional Albanian folklore that sucks the blood of infants at night while they sleep, and then turns into a flying insect (traditionally a moth, fly or bee).
 Only the shtriga herself could cure those she had drained.
 The shtriga is often pictured as a woman with a hateful stare (sometimes wearing a cape) and a horribly disfigured face.
 The male noun for shtriga is shtrigu or shtrigan.
 Edith Durham recorded several methods traditionally considered effective for defending oneself from shtriga.
 A cross made of pig bone could be placed at the entrance of a church on Easter Sunday, rendering any shtriga inside unable to leave.
 They could then be captured and killed at the threshold as they vainly attempted to pass.
 She further recorded the story that after draining blood from a victim, the shtriga would generally go off into the woods and regurgitate it.
 If a silver coin were to be soaked in that blood and wrapped in cloth, it would become an amulet offering permanent protection from any shtriga.